tengmx/tengmx.github.io/index.md

 training in Computational Biology and Bioinformatics at Indiana University School of Medicine during 2008-2010.
-He had his postdoctoral training in Biostatistics and Computational Biology at Dana-Farber Cancer Institute and Harvard T.H.
-Chan School of Public Health during 2013-2018.
+He had his postdoctoral training in Biostatistics and Computational Biology at Dana-Farber Cancer Institute and Harvard School of Public Health during 2013-2018.

 ---